Monster-Train-2-Modding-Group/Balance-Configurator/README.md

   * Gold for skipping rewards.

 As with all non cosmetic mods and as a warning **do not** do anything online such as community challenges or the daily challenge with modded content.
 Getting an unfair advantage and setting a high score will surely get you banned.

 ## Usage

 Once installed via thunderstore or manually.
 The file to edit is `json/settings.json`.
 The default values are those used within the game.
 Edit to your liking.

+If installed via thunderstore the file you are looking for should be located at `C:\Users\<user>\AppData\Roaming\Thunderstore Mod Manager\DataFolder\MonsterTrain2\profiles\<profile>\BepInEx\plugins\Balance-Configurator\json\settings.json`

+If installed manually it should be placed where you installed BepinEx.
+Normally such an install would be placed in the same directory as the game's executable.
+`C:\Program Files (x86)\Steam\steamapps\common\Monster Train 2\BepInEx\plugins\Balance-Configurator\json\settings.json`

 ## Lastly
 We are not responsible for any unintended behavior / damage that results from using this mod.
 Use responsibly.